Bulletman and Bulletgirl: Fictional character biography

 During this period of time, Bulletman and Bulletgirl appeared with fellow Fawcett heroes to form Shazam's Squadron of Justice against the forces of King Kull, who was trying to wipe out humanity on all three Earths after capturing all the beings who gave the Marvels their powers.
 Bulletman and Bulletgirl battled villains on Earth-S, the Earth-2 Joker, Weeper, Shade, and Doctor Light.
 Their age appeared to be as it was in the 1940s without explanation.
 They subsequently appeared a few times with Captain Marvel and his family.

 Bulletman and Bulletgirl were eventually retrofitted into DC Universe continuity, and have been speculated to be members of the All-Star Squadron, although this has not been confirmed in a printed comic.
 For example, it is established that during World War II, Bulletman met the long-lived Green Lantern Abin Sur.
 In issues #39–40 of Starman James Barr is accused of being a traitor to the United States.
 He is seemingly implicated in the Nazi attack on the Normandie ocean liner in New York.
 This contradicts what is known by Jack Knight's father Ted Knight, whose life Barr saved in Alaska, on the day of the Normandie attack.
 Constrained by promises of confidentiality to the same government that is prosecuting him, Barr goes on the run with Ted while Minute-Man tries to get the secret oath rescinded.
-Captain Marvel, currently much younger than Bulletman (than he was back then) fights with Jack Knight in an attempt to arrest Barr.
+Captain Marvel, currently much younger than Bulletman, fights with Jack Knight in an attempt to arrest Barr.
 Captain Marvel fails in his mission against Barr, partly because Jack is backed up by human police officers.